Shagshag/prestashop-documentation/ConnectionsSourceCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ConnectionsSource.php line 108
+* This method is defined in [classes/ConnectionsSource.php line 108](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ConnectionsSource.php#108)

 #### Arguments